 - Each student will be writing a research paper on their presentation topic. - This paper must be 8 to 10 pages double-spaced 12-point font, not including references.
-A draft of the paper is due as listed on the website. - The final paper is due as listed on the website.
+A draft of the paper is due April 12th. - The final paper is due May 1st.
 Most points are usually lost for bad referencing (expect a couple refs per page on average) or missing bibliography.